-Kansas City has a long tradition of barbecue, dating from the era after the Civil War when Southern migrants came to the city looking for work.
+This was the final location of Henry Perry's restaurant.
+Perry is widely regarded as the "Father of Kansas City BBQ," an impressive title given the long and storied tradition of barbecue in this city.
+The practice of barbequing meats in the city can be traced all the way back to the era after the Civil War when Southern migrants came to the city looking for work.
 The massive Kansas City Stockyards provided huge quantities of affordable meat to the area’s residents.
 Henry Perry began selling barbecue wrapped in a newspaper from a cart in 1907.
 A few years later, he opened Perry’s Barbecue, the city’s first barbecue restaurant.
 Encouraged by his success, more entrepreneurs opened their own restaurants, which were frequently concentrated around the African-American community of the 18th and Vine District.
 1900 Highland Avenue, at the corner of 19th Street, was the final location of Perry’s Barbecue restaurant.
 Today, Kansas City is well-known for its delicious barbecue from about 100 different vendors, including Arthur Bryant’s Barbeque and Gates Bar-B-Q, who both trace their methods to Perry.
-The city also hosts the largest annual barbecue competition in the world at the American Royal.
+The city also hosts the American Royal, the largest annual barbecue competition in the world.

 In 1871, the Kansas City Stockyards opened and quickly grew to become the second-largest in the country (after Chicago).
 By the early 1920s, the stockyards were processing over 2.5 million cows, and about half of them were purchased for local operations in Kansas City.
 Meat was plentiful, and barbecues were a tradition among the city’s Southern migrants who had come to work in the rail and riverboat industries after the Civil War.
 Hosting a barbecue at big events like church gatherings and public celebrations was a perfect way to feed large quantities of people efficiently and affordably.
 [2,3]